 Premarital Agreement Translation Services

 By now you understand the importance of effective, complete and accurate legal document translation.
-Prenuptial agreements written in a foreign language are no different.
+Translating prenuptial agreements written in a foreign language is no different.
 Even though the lack of full translation may not always invalidate a prenuptial agreement, it is almost begging for a court not to enforce it.

 Some of the basic tenants for a prenuptial agreement to be enforceable are that it is signed voluntarily, there is full disclosure of the provisions at the time of signing and the terms of the prenuptial agreement cannot be unconscionable.
 In the case of a prenuptial agreement written in a language that one of the signers is not fluent in, proper translation is essential to ensure full disclosure of the agreement’s contents.
 Even if the prenuptial agreement is held by a United States court to be enforceable, not using the right translation service when executing the document can open the prenuptial agreement to challenges which jeopardizes its enforceability.
 The below case, Stawski v.
 Stawski, is a relatively recent example.
 843 N.Y.S.2d 544 (N.Y.
 Sup.
 Ct.
 2007).